-- 13. Defendant InComm is a South Dakota corporation with its principal place of business at 2523 Williams Road, Columbus, Georgia 31909.
+13. Defendant InComm is a South Dakota corporation with its principal place of business at 2523 Williams Road, Columbus, Georgia 31909.
 It is registered to do business in New York State.
 InComm is engaged in the business of manufacturing, marketing and selling Visa Vanilla cards throughout the United States.
-InComm is a major administrator, distributor, and servicer of prepaid nonreloadable debit cards, including Visa Vanilla cards. - 14.
-Defendant Pathward is a Delaware corporation with its corporate headquarters at 5501 South Broadband Lane, Sioux Falls, South Dakota 57108.
+InComm is a major administrator, distributor, and servicer of prepaid nonreloadable debit cards, including Visa Vanilla cards.
+InComm is licensed as a Money Transmitter by the New York State Department of Financial Services, NMLS ID# 912772.

+14. Defendant Pathward is a Delaware corporation with its corporate headquarters at 5501 South Broadband Lane, Sioux Falls, South Dakota 57108.
 Pathward is a federally chartered savings bank engaged in the business of manufacturing, marketing and selling Visa Vanilla cards throughout the United States, including New York State, and issued at least one or more of the Visa Vanilla cards purchased by Plaintiff.
-Pathward is a subsidiary of Pathward Financial, Inc. Pathward is a major issuer of prepaid, nonreloadable debit cards.
+Pathward is a subsidiary of Pathward Financial, Inc.3 Pathward is a major issuer of prepaid, nonreloadable debit cards.
 Defendant Pathward acts as the custodian of the Vanilla cardholder's funds, which are placed in an account at that bank and drawn down as the card is used.